joelbeedle/joelbeedle/README.md

 - 👋 Hi, I’m Joel
-- 👀 I’m fluent in Python, Java, and C++
+- 👀 I’m fluent in Python, Java, and C/C++
-- 🌱 I’m currently learning about generative adversarial networks in use for image generation.

 <!---
 joelbeedle/joelbeedle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.